Cannabis may help temporarily reduce anxiety symptoms. But for some people, it may also make anxiety worse.

 Dependence and addiction

-Contrary to popular belief, both addiction and dependence are possible with marijuana.
+Contrary to popular belief, both addiction and dependence are possible with cannabis.

 Peace shares that some of her clients have a hard time finding a line between medical use and misuse with daily or regular cannabis use.